Media player software

 Mainstream operating systems have at least one default media player.
 For example, Windows comes with Windows Media Player, Microsoft Movies & TV and Groove Music, while macOS comes with QuickTime Player and Music.
 Linux distributions come with different media players, such as SMPlayer, Amarok, Audacious, Banshee, MPlayer, mpv, Rhythmbox, Totem, VLC media player, and xine.
-Android comes with Google Play Music for audio and Google Photos for video, and smartphone vendors such as Samsung may bundle custom software.
+Android comes with YouTube Music for audio and Google Photos for video, and smartphone vendors such as Samsung may bundle custom software.

 Functionality focus

 The basic feature set of media players are a seek bar, a timer with the current and total playback time, playback controls (play, pause, previous, next, stop), playlists, a "repeat" mode, and a "shuffle" (or "random") mode for curiosity and to facilitate searching long timelines of files.

 Different media players have different goals and feature sets.
 Video players are a group of media players that have their features geared more towards playing digital video.
 For example, Windows DVD Player exclusively plays DVD-Video discs and nothing else.
 Media Player Classic can play individual audio and video files but many of its features such as color correction, picture sharpening, zooming, set of hotkeys, DVB support and subtitle support are only useful for video material such as films and cartoons.
 Audio players, on the other hand, specialize in digital audio.
 For example, AIMP exclusively plays audio formats.
 MediaMonkey can play both audio and video formats, but many of its features including media library, lyric discovery, music visualization, online radio, audiobook indexing, and tag editing are geared toward consumption of audio material; watching video files on it can be a trying feat.
 General-purpose media players also do exist.
 For example, Windows Media Player has exclusive features for both audio and video material, although it cannot match the feature set of Media Player Classic and MediaMonkey combined.